 That may not be the case, however – especially if your pet struggles to maintain its appetite.
 Your cat could drop weight at an alarming rate, which is just as concerning.

 In many respects, how much senior cats eat is less important than what they feast upon.
-Feed your pet a food appropriate for their age.
+Feed your pet food that’s appropriate for its age.
 As cats start to grow older, their bodies require more assistance from vitamins in their food.

 What Makes Senior Cat Food Different?